+Ant Colonies

-Ant Colonies: Douglas Hofstadter in 1979 described an idea of a biological system capable of performing intelligent calculations even though the individuals comprising the system might not be intelligent.
+Douglas Hofstadter in 1979 described an idea of a biological system capable of performing intelligent calculations even though the individuals comprising the system might not be intelligent.
 More specifically, he gave the example of an ant colony that can carry out intelligent tasks together but each individual ant cannot exhibit something called "emergent behaviour."
 Azimi et al. in 2009 showed that what they described as the "ant colony" algorithm, is based upon a clustering algorithm that is able to produce highly competitive final clusters comparable to other traditional algorithms.
 Lastly Hölder and Wilson in 2009 concluded, using historical data, that ants have evolved to function as a single "superorganism" colony.
-A very important result since it suggested that group selection evolutionary algorithms coupled together with algorithms similar to the "ant colony" can be potentially used to develop more powerful algorithms.
+A very important result since it suggested that group selection evolutionary algorithms coupled together with algorithms.